aphelyon/Voting-Process/process.md

   If an election has not been selected, there will be red text indicating so at the top of this page.
 Once the election has been selected, there will be green text at the top displaying which election is currently active.

   Once you have an election active, the system is now ready to begin the registration check and the voting process.

+  The current election must be manually selected on all machines by the super user prior to beginning the voting process.

 ## Election day process